rock-core/rock-osdeps-package_set/README.md

     ```

     Then add the following to install/gems/Gemfile (in the corresponding autoproj installation)

     ```
        gem 'yard'
     ```

+    The error should not be encountered with 'master-18.09', where yard is also provided as Rock package.
+This is not the case for master-18.01.

 ## References and Publications
 Please reference the following publication when referring to the